juniorxxue/contextual-typing/README.md

 Roughly, the paper presents several small QTASs in Section 3 and two main calculi in Section 3, 4 and 5.

 The several systems are formalized in root folder and two calculi have several own projection folder.

-We have tried our best to match the notation from Agda code with the paper, so the Agda script is readable to people with some experience in proof assistant.
-However, we prove the details about each theorem shown in the paper, to help better review this artifact.

 ### Bidirectional typing, let-argument-go-first and the corresponding QTASs